Domain may refer to any of the following:

-1. When referring to an Internet address or name a domain or domain name is the location of a website.
-For example, the domain name "computerhope.com" points to the IP address "220.127.116.11", but it is easier to remember the Computer Hope website is computerhope.com instead of trying to remember the IP address.
-A domain name can be a maximum of sixty-three characters and a minimum of one character and is entered after the protocol in the URL, like the one shown below.
+1. When referring to an Internet address or name, a domain or domain name is the location of a website.
+For example, the domain name "google.com" points to the IP address "22.214.171.124".
+Generally, it's easier to remember a name rather than a long string of numbers.
+A domain name contains a maximum of sixty three characters, with one character minimum, and is entered after the protocol in the URL, as shown in the following example.

-2. When referring to a computer network running Microsoft network operating system, a domain is a group of network resources assigned to a group of users.
-Domains divide global areas of a corporation or a corporation's departments.
+2. When referring to a computer network, a domain is a group of resources assigned to a specific group of individuals.
+It is used to divide global areas or departments of a corporation.
 A domain may need to be specified when mapping a network computer or drive.